 Hello again!
 It’s Alicia from The Baker Upstairs and I am back to share one of my absolute favorite recipes with you.
 These baked chicken fingers are super easy to make, incredibly delicious, and good for you too!
 My family loves chicken pretty much any way I make it, but these chicken fingers are a special favorite.
 They’re crisp on the outside and juicy and tender on the inside, and always come out delicious!

 It does take a little time to individually dip each piece of chicken, but once you’ve got your dipping station set up, it’s very simple and straightforward.
 I love using kid plates from Ikea for dipping because they have a nice lip around them but are still pretty shallow.
-I put flour plus salt and pepper in the first plate, egg in the second, and a mixture of panko and regular bread crumbs in the third plate.
+Flour plus salt and pepper goes in the first plate, egg in the second, and a mixture of panko and regular bread crumbs in the third plate.
 I like to bake them on a parchment-lined baking sheet for easy clean up, but they also work well on a greased baking sheet.
-I usually find myself making extras to have on hand for lunches and snacks.
+Usually, I find myself making extras to have on hand for lunches and snacks.
 Once you get dipping, it’s easy to just make a bunch!

 This recipe is perfectly paired with these other Lil’ Luna recipes: